 I have written 37 whitepapers and over 1,300 articles on information security.
 I am a regular contributor of security content for TechTarget’s SearchSecurity.com and Ziff Davis’s Toolbox.com.
 I have also written for Information Security Magazine, Security Technology Executive, CSOOnline.com, and Computerworld.com.

-I also serve as a faculty member for the Institute of Applied Network Security where I specialize in incident response and recovery, governance/risk/compliance, and application security.
+I serve as a faculty member (consultant) for the Institute of Applied Network Security (IANS) where I specialize in incident response and recovery, governance/risk/compliance, and application security.
 I also serve as an Industry Advisory Board member for Kennesaw State University’s Department of Computer Engineering.
 I am the founder and past president of the Technology Association of Georgia’s Information Security Society.

 I earned my bachelor’s degree in Computer Engineering Technology from Southern College of Technology and my master’s degree in Management of Technology from Georgia Tech.
 I also hold the Certified Information Systems Security Professional (CISSP) certification which I obtained in 2001.

 For fun, I enjoy racing my race-prepped Mazda Miata in the Spec Miata class with the Sports Car Club of America (SCCA), riding dirt bikes, and snow skiing with my family.

 “A business associate referred our company to Principle Logic when we were seeking a resource to perform vulnerability /penetration testing for our external and internal networks.
 We found Kevin Beaver to be professional, well informed, and easy to work with.
 His testing did not disrupt our networks, and his progress updates were timely.

 His final report was very thorough and included security recommendations for our network environment.
 The executive leadership was so impressed with Kevin’s security expertise, they have extended their agreement to continue to perform periodic testing.
 We highly recommend Kevin Beaver and Principle Logic as a resource for network security testing.”